jessicahe02/mica-gd431/lectures/w1-resume-design.md

 ## Part 2: Styling

 1. Once you have a good HTML structure, apply CSS to the document.
-1. **Create 2 different design.
-First, one that you feel comfortable with, the other that you have not tried before.**
+1. **Create 2 different visual design for the resume.
+One that you feel comfortable with, the other that you have not tried before.**
 1. Pay attention to visual hierarchy and legibility.
 1. Your code should be clean and organized well.
 1. Use this exercise as a chance to review HTML/CSS fundamentals.
 Watch youtube tutorials, read blog postings, search on Google/Duckduckgo to learn and review materials as necessary.